wp-plugins/menubar/readme.txt

 With Menubar you can easily build and manage multi-level menus for your WordPress site.

-Menu item types are home, frontpage, category, category tree, static page, page tree, heading, single post, external URL, in any combination.

-Each menu can be integrated in your theme with a short line of PHP code:
+* Choose menu item types among Home, FrontPage, Category, CategoryTree, Page, PageTree, Heading, Post, External, in any combination;

-`<?php do_action('wp_menubar','menu_name'); ?>`
+* Display a menu writing the line `<?php do_action('wp_menubar','menu_name'); ?>` in your theme, e.g. in *header.php*;

-The style of your menus is controlled by Menubar templates.
-A few easily customizable templates are already available, and new templates can be added without changing the plugin code.
+* Style your menus using Menubar templates - a few easily customizable templates are already available, and new templates can be added without changing the plugin code;

-From version 3.1 your Menubar templates will be stored in the *menubar-templates* folder, so future automatic upgrades won't overwrite your customizations.
+* Upgrade automatically to a newer Menubar version without losing your template customizations.

 A Menubar live demo is available at the [WP Menubar demo site](http://www.dontdream.it/demo/).